Safe Vehicles

-In the context of the wider Safe System Approach, ensuring the safety and roadworthiness of vehicles in Jersey is paramount to reducing road collision and their severity.
+In the context of the wider Safe System Approach, ensuring the safety and roadworthiness of vehicles in Jersey is paramount to reducing collisions and their severity.
 As vehicle technology advances, so too must our standards and regulations to protect all road users.

 Key Elements of Safe Vehicles in Jersey: